 The discussion in this Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the Private Securities Litigation Reform Act of 1995, which statements involve substantial risks and uncertainties.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
-In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "trigget," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
+In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
 Forward-looking statements contained in this Quarterly Report on Form 10-Q include, but are not limited to, statements about:

-- the availability of rebates, tax credits and other financial incentives, and the expected decreases to the federal commercial and residential investment tax credits ("ITCs") that begin after December 31, 2019; - determinations by the Internal Revenue Service of the fair market value of our solar energy systems; - the retail price of utility-generated electricity or electricity from other energy sources; - · regulatory and policy development and changes; - · our ability to manage our supply chains and distribution channels; - our industry's, and specifically our, continued ability to manage costs (including, but not limited to, equipment costs) associated with solar service offerings; - our strategic partnerships and expected benefits of such partnerships; - · the sufficiency of our cash, investment fund commitments and available borrowings to meet our anticipated cash needs; - our need and ability to raise capital, refinance existing debt, and finance our operations and solar energy systems from new and existing investors; - · the potential impact of interest rates on our interest expense; - · our business plan and our ability to effectively manage our growth, including our rate of revenue growth; - our ability to further penetrate existing markets, expand into new markets and our expectations regarding market growth (including, but not limited to, expected cancellation rates); - our expectations concerning relationships with third parties, including the attraction, retention and continued existence of qualified solar partners; - · the impact of seasonality on our business; - · our investment in research and development and new product offerings; - our ability to protect our intellectual property and maintain our brand; - our expectations regarding certain performance objectives and the renewal rates and purchase value of our solar energy systems after expiration of our Customer Agreements; and - · the calculation of certain of our key financial and operating metrics and accounting policies.
+- the availability of rebates, tax credits and other financial incentives, and the expected decreases to the federal commercial and residential investment tax credits ("ITCs") that begin after December 31, 2019; - determinations by the Internal Revenue Service of the fair market value of our solar energy systems; - the retail price of utility-generated electricity or electricity from other energy sources; - · regulatory and policy development and changes; - our ability to manage our supply chains and distribution channels; - our industry's, and specifically our, continued ability to manage costs (including, but not limited to, equipment costs) associated with solar service offerings; - our strategic partnerships and expected benefits of such partnerships; - the sufficiency of our cash, investment fund commitments and available borrowings to meet our anticipated cash needs; - · the expected size and timeframe of our stock repurchase program; - our need and ability to raise capital, refinance existing debt, and finance our operations and solar energy systems from new and existing investors; - the potential impact of interest rates on our interest expense; - · our business plan and our ability to effectively manage our growth, including our rate of revenue growth; - our ability to further penetrate existing markets, expand into new markets and our expectations regarding market growth (including, but not limited to, expected cancellation rates); - our expectations concerning relationships with third parties, including the attraction, retention and continued existence of qualified solar partners; - · the impact of seasonality on our business; - · our investment in research and development and new product offerings; - our ability to protect our intellectual property and customer data, as well as to maintain our brand; - · technical and capacity limitations imposed by power grid operators; - the willingness of and ability of our solar partners to fulfill their respective warranty and other contractual obligations; - our ability to renew or replace expiring, cancelled or terminated solar service agreements at favorable rates or on a long-term basis; - the ability of our solar energy systems to operate or deliver energy for any reason, including if interconnection or transmission facilities on which we rely become unavailable; - our expectations regarding certain performance objectives and the renewal rates and purchase value of our solar energy systems after expiration of our Customer Agreements; and - · the calculation of certain of our key financial and operating metrics and accounting policies.